 PROCESSES

 During the machining of workpieces, a wide variety of media such as dusts, fumes, chips or emulsions are released, depending on the material and tool used.
-Our extraction systems can be configured individually, specifically for your area of application, and adapt optimally to every process.
+Our extraction systems can be individually configured specifically for your area of application and adapt perfectly to any process.

 Welding